seandstewart/bardly/pending/romances/cymbeline/uncut.md

 issues, being foolish, do not derogate.

 **CLOTEN**
-Come, I’ll go see this Italian: what I have lost
+Come, I'll go see this Italian: what I have lost
-to-day at bowls I’ll win to-night of him.
+to-day at bowls I'll win to-night of him.
 Come, go.

 **Second Lord**
-I’ll attend your lordship.
+I'll attend your lordship.

 *Exeunt CLOTEN and First Lord*